Disciplined-22/Decision-Trees-for-Iris-Dataset-Prediction/README.md

 ## Conclusion

 The accuracy of this Decision Tree model is an impressive 96% on the Iris dataset! 🌿🎉.
-For more information and to check out the code click on [Decision Tree.ipynb file.](https://github.com/Disciplined-22/Decision_Trees-for-Iris-Dataset-Prediction/blob/main/Decision_Trees.ipynb)
+For more information and to check out the code click on [Decision_Trees.ipynb file](https://github.com/Disciplined-22/Decision_Trees-for-Iris-Dataset-Prediction/blob/main/Decision_Trees.ipynb)